On the superposition principle and non-linear response in spin glasses: and from simulations

-In Fig.~\ref{fig:superpostionDelta_rescaledHT}, we analyze two aspects: \begin{itemize} \item For a given waiting time $\tw$ [\emph{i.e.}, $\xi(\tw)$], what is the effect of increasing the magnetic field, $H$? \item For a given value of the external magnetic field, $H=0.02$, what is the effect of changing the waiting time, $\tw$, [\emph{i.e.}, $\xi(\tw)$]? \end{itemize}
+In Fig.~\ref{fig:superpostionDelta_rescaledHT}, we analyze two aspects: \begin{itemize} \item For a given waiting time $\tw$ [\emph{i.e.}, $\xi(\tw)$], what is the effect of increasing the magnetic field, $H$? \item For a given value of the external magnetic field, $H=0.02$, what is the effect of changing the waiting time, $\tw$, [\emph{i.e.} $\xi(\tw)$]? \end{itemize}

 The answer to the first question is straightforward.
-From Fig.~\ref{fig:superpostionDelta_rescaledHT}, increasing the magnetic field $H$ the separation between the $H$ curves increases as well.
-To the second question, we still do not have a satisfactory answer.
-Runs at $T=1.0$, namely Run 4, Run 5, and Run 6 (the purple, orange and red points) in Figs.~\ref{fig:superpositionDelta_vs_logt} and \ref{fig:superpostionDelta_rescaledHT} follow almost the same curve even though they are characterized by a very different correlation length (see Tab.~\ref{tab:details_num}).

-Thus, the violation of Eq.\eqref{eq:super_positionM} is caused by the difference between the time developments of $\xi_\mathrm{TRM}(t,\tw;H)$ and $\xi_\mathrm{ZFC}(t,\tw;H)$.
-The lack of a dependence on $\tw$ in the $a_2(\tw;T)$ and $a_4(\tw,T)$ coefficients is consistent with the expectation that the only $\tw$ dependence lies within the $\tw$ dependence of the correlation lengths themselves.
+From Fig.~\ref{fig:superpostionDelta_rescaledHT}, increasing the magnetic field $H$ causes the separation between the $H$ curves to increase as well.
+To the second question, our understanding is that the violation of Eq.\eqref{eq:superposition_M} is caused by the difference between the time developments of $\xi_\mathrm{TRM}(t,\tw;H)$ and $\xi_\mathrm{ZFC}(t,\tw;H)$.
+The lack of a dependence on $\tw$ in the $b_2(\tw;t)$ and $b_4(\tw,t)$ coefficients is consistent with the expectation that the only $\tw$ dependence lies within the $\tw$ dependence of the correlation lengths themselves.
 Otherwise, there would be a $\tw$ dependence even in the $H^2 \to 0$ limit.
+In the next subsection, we will emphasize and display the difference between the TRM and ZFC protocols.